Email this link to a friend.

 - The sperm count was poor.
 Obviously, men with persistently low sperm counts, or men with poor motile sperm, may be responsible for a negative PCT.

-- Patients who have had surgery on the cervix ( for example, cervical conisation, in which a cone of cervical tissue is removed to treat cervical dysplasia) often have this problem.
+- Patients who have had surgery on the cervix ( for example, cervical conization, in which a cone of cervical tissue is removed to treat cervical dysplasia) often have this problem.

 - The cervix is producing antibodies to the sperm.

-- Medications such as clomiphene, tamoxifen, progesterones and danazol - all drugs used for infertility problems - can interfere with the production of good mucus.
+- Medications such as clomiphene, tamoxifen, progesterone, and danazol - all drugs used for infertility problems - can interfere with the production of good mucus.

 Remember that a negative test is meaningful only if it is repeatedly negative under perfect conditions.
-We never do the PCT test in our practise, because we feel it provides very limited information, and does not affect the treatment plan.
+We never do the PCT test in our practice, because we feel it provides very limited information and does not affect the treatment plan.